NemanjaTomic57/tonit.dev/README.md

 - Fully fledged CI/CD pipeline with GitHub Actions
 - Self-hosted SMTP server for reliable email delivery

+## Database Management

+The database is not really large.
+However, to ensure best practices, there is a database for development and production.
+Because the project is lead only by me, there is no need for persistent test data across multiple dev environments.
+This led to the decision to have the development database only locally inside the devcontainer, as opposed to publically accessible on the server.

+The production database is hosted on a server via a kubernetes pod and is exposed by a ClusterIP.
+The credentials are stored inside Azure Key Vault.

+The database is code first.
+To find out more about the database structure, you can check out the migrations as well as the entities under `/API/Objects/`.
+Or you can run `dotnet watch` and take a look at the Scalar documentation of the project under https://localhost:5000/scalar.

+## API

+For the API, we have Asp.Net Core with Scalar for automated API documentation.

+I've had the pleasure of building APIs in a few different languages in my carreer, including Flask, Node.js, Laravel, and Rust.
+I think every language has its pros and cons, but in terms of Web APIs, Asp.Net Core is the clear winner for me.
+The Syntax is easy, the code has a high readability, the documentation is generated automatically with Swagger or Scalar, and the performance is unbeatable (actually, Rust does have a better performance, but I think it's way to complex to be used for a Web API with simple CRUD operations).

 ## How to run locally

 Perform the following steps to run this project locally: